 What are the advantages of TDD approach?

-1. Better program design and higher code quality
+1. Better code design

 2. Detailed project documentation

 When writing tests for particular requirements, teams immediately create strict and detailed specifications.
 They already include all the likely users’ actions.

 In this way, we have a scenario determining all the way forward.
 You don’t need to create any heavy documentation, which relieves you and the programmers of additional efforts.

 For the testing to be comprehensive and behave appropriately, programmers proceed from the user's stories.
 The results of this testing hit with simplicity and consistency, thus making the code as close as possible to all the documentation requirements.